EnigmaCurry/hushcrumbs/README.md

 # Hushcrumbs

 Hushcrumbs is another secrets manager.
-Its job is to manage disperse files anywhere in your filesystem, moving them into a central repository, and replacing the original files with symlinks to the central location.
-This lets you colocate symlinks to your secrets (eg.
+Its job is to manage disperse files, living anywhere in your filesystem, and moving those files into a central repository.
+It then replaces the original files with symlinks to the central location.
+This lets you colocate the symlinks (eg. `.env` files) amongst your various project directories, wherever they might live.
+One major benefit of storing all of your secrets in a centralized directory, is that it makes it trivial to wipe them all, en masse.
+Additionally, `git` will never commit the contents of any symlink, but can still track its location (by relative or absolute path).

-`.env` files) amongst your project directories, wherever they might live.
+**This tool does not perform any encryption at rest** (Nb. you must completely trust your own system, as the secrets are always

-**This tool does not perform any encryption at rest** (Nb. you must completely trust your own filesystem permissions: any process on your system, assuming it has appropriate permission, can read the secrets file in plain text!), however, this tool does have the ability to produce encrypted backups, and can also facilitate future restoration from such an encrypted backup, and makes it easy to wipe all secrets en masse, because they are all stored in a central directory.
+unencryped: any process on your system, assuming it has appropriate permission, can read the secrets file in plain text!), however, this tool does (or will) have the ability to produce encrypted backups which you may want to store offsite, and this tool will also facilitate future restoration of those original files, from such an encrypted backup.

 ## STATUS: EXPERIMENTAL